pinnaculum/galacteek/README.rst

 =======

 **galacteek** is offered under the GNU GPL3 license

+The logos and animations are licensed under the Creative Commons CC-BY-SA license.

 Some elements from the ipfs-css_ repository (CSS files and fonts) are included.